vncntt/vncntt.github.io/content/notes/2025-01-04-The-Best-Sport.md

 ## Is it dangerous?
 I've recently had some mental blocks with being scared to go hard during training because of this as well, but BJJ is not very dangerous if you have good training partners and a good coach.
 Be sure to learn good practices and you'll be fine.
-I haven’t gotten hurt at all other than a sprained pinky and thumb and more recently a slight pop from an armbar (my own fault 😭).
+I haven't gotten hurt at all other than a sprained pinky and thumb and more recently a slight pop from an armbar (my own fault 😭).
 It's the safest way to get the thrill of combat sports!
 I can't say much about the physical effects of BJJ on a 10-20 year time scale though...